invidian/secure-and-reproducible-arch-linux/README.md

 In addition to the authentication methods above, there will be secondary encryption key generated, which will be stored in [Offline Backup Volume](#offline-backup-volume).
 It can be used in the following situations:

-- Your machine BIOS gets updated
+- Your machine BIOS gets updated.
-- You lose your encryption key
+- You lose your encryption key.
-- Your TPM gets wiped
+- Your TPM gets wiped.
-- Your machine gets damaged (e.g. access to TPM, but not HDD)
+- Your machine gets damaged (e.g. access to TPM, but not HDD).

 In order to access the Recovery Key, you must first have access to Offline Backup Volume described below.